jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 ### Description

 This method is used to automatically generate lists of unique image, audio, and video files from a timeline.
-It is used by the `preload` plugin to generate a list of to-be-preloaded files based on the trials passed to the `trials` parameter and/or the experiment timeline passed to `jsPsych.init` (when `auto_preload` is true).
+It is used by the `preload` plugin to generate a list of to-be-preloaded files based on the trials passed to the `trials` parameter and/or the experiment timeline passed to `jsPsych.run` (when `auto_preload` is true).
 It can be used in custom plugins and experiment code to generate a list of audio/image/video files, based on a timeline.

 This function will only return files from plugins that have used the `registerPreload` method to define the media types of their parameters, and only when the trial's parameter value is not a function.
 When a file path is returned to the trial parameter from a function (including by  `jsPsych.timelineVariable` function), or when the file path is embedded in an HTML string, that file will not be detected by the `getAutoPreloadList` method.
 In these cases, the file should be preloaded manually.
 See [Media Preloading](../overview/media-preloading.md) for more information.